Submerged Arc Welding Can Greatly Improve Deposition Rates | MillerWelds

 Share

-Many companies and shops are challenged every day to find new ways to increase productivity and throughput in manufacturing and fabrication operations.
-The Submerged Arc welding (SAW) process offers a number of advantages for productivity, efficiency and operator comfort in many manufacturing and fabrication applications.
+Companies and shops are constantly looking for new ways to increase productivity and throughput in manufacturing and fabrication operations.
+The Submerged Arc Welding (SAW) process offers a number of advantages for productivity, efficiency and operator comfort.

 Published:

-The SAW process is commonly used in demanding heavy industrial applications in industries such as pressure vessel, wind tower and rail car fabrication, shipbuilding and offshore oil rig welding.
-But the characteristics of SAW can be beneficial in a wide variety of applications, especially those that require high productivity rates.
+Operations typically use SAW in demanding heavy industrial applications such as pressure vessel fabrication, shipbuilding and offshore oil rig welding.
+But SAW can be beneficial in a wide variety of applications, especially those that require high productivity rates.

-Understanding the benefits of the process — and the applications for which Submerged Arc welding is best suited — can help the fabrication shop, shipbuilding yard and wind tower, rail car and pressure vessel production facility considering a conversion to the process.
+Understanding the benefits of the process — and the applications for which it is best suited — can help operations considering a conversion to the process.

 The basics of SAW

-Submerged Arc welding is a wire-fed process typically used with carbon steels, stainless steels and some nickel alloys, and it is best suited for materials that are 1/2-inch to 5-inches thick.
+Submerged Arc welding is a wire-fed process that operations typically use with carbon steels, stainless steels and some nickel alloys.
+It is best suited for materials that are 1/2-inch to 5-inches thick.
 It’s a common misconception that SAW is only for thick metals, however.
-It can be used to weld material as thin as 3/16-inch thick, by accounting for travel speed and heat input to avoid burn-through.
+Operations can use it to weld material as thin as 3/16-inch thick, by accounting for travel speed and heat input to avoid burn-through.

-In SAW, a granular flux is used to protect the arc from the atmosphere; the Submerged Arc name refers to the fact that the arc itself is buried in the flux.
-The arc is not visible when parameters are correctly set and the layer of flux is sufficient.
+SAW uses granular flux to protect the arc from the atmosphere.
+The Submerged Arc name refers to the fact that the arc itself is buried in the flux.
+The arc is not visible when operations set parameters correctly and the layer of flux is sufficient.

 The wire is fed through a torch that moves along the weld joint.
 The arc heat melts a portion of wire, flux and base material to form a molten weld pool.
 In this area, all important functions of the flux — degassing, deoxidizing and alloying — take place.
 Behind the arc, molten flux and metal freeze to form a slag-covered weld bead.
-When the welding process is correctly set, the slag should come off easily.
-Because of the necessity of the flux coverage, the SAW process is limited to the flat and horizontal positions.
+When operations set the welding process correctly, the slag should come off easily.
+The need for flux coverage mens operations can only use the SAW process in the flat and horizontal positions.

 The basic equipment necessary for Submerged Arc welding includes a power source; controller/interface; wire drive motor; torch; wire straightener; cables; and a flux hopper.